openharmony/third_party_llvm-project/lldb/docs/use/python-reference.rst

 very flexible and easy way to extend LLDB to meet your debugging requirements.

-To write a python function that implements a new LLDB command define the function to take four arguments as follows:
+To write a python function that implements a new LLDB command define the function to take five arguments as follows:

 ::

-  def command_function(debugger, command, result, internal_dict):
+  def command_function(debugger, command, exe_ctx, result, internal_dict):
       # Your code goes here

+The meaning of the arguments is given in the table below.

-Optionally, you can also provide a Python docstring, and LLDB will use it when providing help for your command, as in:
+If you provide a Python docstring in your command function LLDB will use it when providing "long help" for your command, as in:

 ::